-Let’s learn how to piece a Dresden Ring Quilt Block!
+Let’s learn how to piece a new style of Dresden Plate quilt block - a Dresden Ring!
 Our new and improved Dresden Template Set is now available and I can’t wait to teach you how to use them to make creative Dresden Plate and Dresden Ring Quilt Blocks.

-Check out the tools and supplies used in this tutorial:
+Tools and supplies used in this Dresden Ring quilt tutorial:

 Preparation to Piece Dresden Ring #1